 JOB MARKET PAPER

-Governments and organizations around the globe are seeking to expand children’s access to computers and the internet as the United Nations calls for efforts to eliminate the digital divide.
+Governments and organizations around the globe are seeking to expand children's access to computers and the internet as the United Nations calls for efforts to eliminate the digital divide.
 However, little is known about the effects this expansion may have on long-run human capital accumulation.
-This paper estimates the causal effect of access to computers and the internet on educational attainment and choice of major.
-To establish a causal link, I exploit variation in access to computers and the internet across cohorts and provinces among primary and middle school students in Uruguay, the first country to implement a nationwide one-laptop-per child program.
-Despite a notable increase in computer access, educational attainment has not increased; however, the program appears to have had considerable effects on other margins.
-For instance, students who went on to university were more likely to select majors with good employment prospects.
-They were also less likely to enroll in multiple majors, thereby reducing congestion in the public university system.
+This paper provides the first causal estimates of the effect of children's access to computers and the internet on adult educational outcomes such as schooling and choice of major.
+To establish a causal link, I exploit cross-cohort variation in access to computers and the internet among primary and middle school students in Uruguay, the first country to implement a nationwide one-laptop-per-child program.
+Despite a notable increase in computer access, educational attainment has not increased.
+However, college students who had been exposed to the program as children, were more likely to select majors with good employment prospects, and less likely to enroll in multiple majors at the same time.

 The Political Coase Theorem: Experimental Evidence, Journal of Economic Behavior & Organization (2014), with Sebastian Galiani and Gustavo Torrens